 - Children receive formal instructions and receive the Sacrament of Reconciliation in Grade 2. - Children in grades 2-8 are encouraged to receive this Sacrament regularly. - Students have two scheduled opportunities for Reconciliation throughout the year

 Eucharist

 • Children in Grade 2 receive instructions and have the opportunity to receive the Sacrament of Eucharist.
 A retreat (Jesus Day) occurs prior to First Eucharist.
-Usually the class celebration is early May.

 Christian Formation in Sexuality